Agoric/agoric-sdk/packages/swingset-liveslots/src/vatstore-usage.md

 Each function accepts a boolean `durable` option, so there are currently 8 collection types.

 Each collection type is assigned a Kind index, just like the user-defined Kinds.
-The 8 collection types are allocated before userspace gets a chance to call `defineKind` or `defineDurableKind`, so they claim earlier ID numbers.
+The 8 collection types are allocated before userspace gets a chance to call `defineKind` or `defineDurableKind`, so they claim earlier exportID numbers as described [above](#counters).

 These index values are stored in `storeKindIDTable`, as a mapping from the collection type name ("scalarMapStore", "scalarDurableMapStore", "scalarWeakSetStore", etc.) to the integer of their ID.
 The current table assignments are: